wisebooksio/wisebooks-site/_posts/2018-9-09-marc-andreessen.md

 Although Andreessen was a natural computer prodigy as a child, he wasn’t very interested in pursuing computer science as a career during his college years.
 At that time, he was pretty much the model slacker, doing only enough work for him to get by.
 "I'm a big fan of work avoidance," he revealed in a Rolling Stone interview.

-Check out the books that Andreessen has recently recommended from his twitter:
+Check out the books that Andreessen has recently recommended from his <a href="https://twitter.com/pmarca/status/1014987920304832512?lang=en">Twitter</a>: